MahishaG/Premier-League-Club-Investment-Analysis/README.md

 ➡️ We built a **framework by assigning scores** to each club from the inference obtained during EDA, which led us to a conclusion.
 To **avoid being deceived by the weightage result**, a **thorough examination of the whole dataset** should be done by checking if there might be any **columns or correlations to re-consider in the dataset.**

 Reference from the project: We recommended the second highest team as the first team was inconsistent and not currently active which was discovered after closely examining the last_played column (contains the information when it played last).

+## CONCLUSION:

+We concluded the analysis by recommending to invest in **LEICESTER CITY**!🏆

+They have a proven track record of **success and consistency**.
+We believe that this club is well-positioned for success in the future.

+Please let me know your thoughts in the comments.

+THANK YOU! :)